 Education is one of the most important responsibilities of the family.
 From Solomon´s admonishment in Proverbs 22:6, “Train up a child in the way he should go: and when he is old, he will not depart from it,” the importance of a good education is clear.
 And, as Moses instructs in Deuteronomy 4:9, the teaching of the law is parental responsibility.
 Naturally, parents or guardians are best equipped to make educational decisions for their children, including when and where their child should attend school.
 In Pierce v.
 Society of Sisters, a landmark decision in 1925 regarding parental freedom of choice in schools, the Supreme Court stated, “the child is not the mere creature of the State; those who nurture him and direct his destiny have the right, coupled with the high duty, to recognize and prepare him for additional obligations.”
 Parents have the primary responsibility, and privilege, of ensuring that their child is well educated.

 A majority of Oregon families send their children to one of the state´s 1,239 local public schools.
 As taxpayers, all Oregonians have the responsibility to ensure that schools are providing the best possible education for the children of our state while using resources wisely.
-In the 2003-2004 school year, state and federal taxpayers paid an average of $10,260 dollars for each student in Oregon´s public school system.
+In the 2011-2012 school year, taxpayers paid an average of $9,500 dollars for each student in Oregon´s public school system.
 Studies have consistently shown a connection between student achievement and parent involvement.
-According to the National Education Association, "A home environment that encourages learning is more important to student achievement than income, education level or cultural background."
+According to the National Education Association, “A home environment that encourages learning is more important to student achievement than income, education level or cultural background.”
 Parents should not only support schools, but should also have options in deciding which school their child will attend.
-Liberal school transfer policies should give parents as much leeway as possible in allowing them to choose which public school best meets their child´s needs
+Liberal school transfer policies should give parents as much leeway as possible in allowing them to choose which public school best meets their child’s needs

 In September 1999, laws allowing the creation of charter schools in Oregon took effect and opened a new door in Oregon education.
 Charter schools in Oregon are paid for through public funding and are exempt from regulation with the stipulation of meeting certain academic standards.
 Approval, oversight, and funding for each charter school stems from the school district in which the school is located.
 Many of these schools employ innovative educational methods and focus on specific skill training in the high school levels.
 There are currently about 80 charter schools in Oregon.